What Philip Michael Thomas Did After ‘Miami Vice’ Went Off the Air

 “This is just a stepping stone for me to something far greater,” Thomas told the magazine.
 “And it’s a great, great stepping stone.”
 After breaking down the EGOT, he explained how he would achieve his goal.
 It involved a Grammy for his music work; an Oscar for future film work; and a Tony for planned stage productions.

-Thomas performed in TV movies and in Italian productions until the late ’90s
+Thomas later worked in TV movies and Italian productions

 Thomas released two solo albums in the ’80s, and you can hear him perform songs on the Miami Vice episodes “The Maze” and “Trust Fund Pirates.”
 He also composed music for a family musical in the ’90s.
 But Thomas’ acting career did not take off after Miami Vice went off the air.